 Once you find one, you can pin it on the map to get the exact location.

-Now, the Dealmachine Chrome extension will have access to this data which means you can click on the button “Add to list” within the extension.
+Now, the Dealmachine Chrome extension will have access to this data, so you can click on the “Add to list” button within the extension.
 The property should be added to your list.

 This process is better illustrated in a video, so check out the following video below: